 Potential Recoverable Damages

-Every wrongful death claim is different, and the compensation available depends on what happened and how your family has been affected.
-Some families are dealing with unpaid medical bills or funeral costs, while others have lost the primary source of household income.
+Every wrongful death claim is different, and compensation depends on your circumstances.
+While some families deal with unpaid medical bills or funeral costs, others lose their primary source of household income.

-The categories of damages in Virginia wrongful death actions that you may be able to recover can include:
+The types of damages in Virginia wrongful death actions may include:

 - Medical expenses connected to the person who passed away’s final illness or injury

 Calculating these losses is not always simple.
-There are emotional losses that do not come with receipts.
-Your wrongful death attorney in Richmond from MartinWren, P.C., will work closely with you to identify what your family has lost and help build a strong claim that reflects your needs and your loved one’s legacy.
+There are also emotional losses that do not come with receipts.
+Your wrongful death attorney in Richmond will help you to identify your losses, calculate their value, and build a strong case.

 Who May File a Wrongful Death Claim